A global research outreach and collaboration network.

 Applications include photosynthesis, enzyme function at the atomic level and drug delivery proteins.

-The NSF Materials Data Engineering Laboratory (MaDE@UB Lab) is a joint initiative between the Materials Design and Innovation department, the Center for Unified Biometrics and Sensors (CUBS) and the Center for Computational Research to develop machine intelligence driven tools to query and interpret text, graphs and images in the materials sciences.
+The Materials Data Engineering Laboratory (MaDE@UB Lab) is a joint initiative between the Department of Materials Design and Innovation, the Center for Unified Biometrics and Sensors (CUBS) and the Center for Computational Research to develop machine intelligence driven tools to query and interpret text, graphs and images in the materials sciences.

-The MUMS program at the Statistical and Applied Mathematical Sciences Institute will start in 2018 and will be an important venue for promoting and sharing MDI research in the fields of uncertainty quantification and materials science modeling.
+The MUMS program at the Statistical and Applied Mathematical Sciences Institute is an important venue for promoting and sharing MDI research in the fields of uncertainty quantification and materials science modeling.
 Professor Pitman leads this program along with other distinguished colleagues in the U.S.